Texas GOP candidate bashes Chinese immigrants over coronavirus: ‘I don’t want them here at all’

 She added: “The hateful rhetoric by Sery Kim is shocking, but it is unsurprising.
 Trump Republicans often scapegoat Asian Americans because they would rather place blame than get things done.”

-Young and Steel, who are the first GOP Korean American women in Congress, told CNN that despite their opposition to Kim’s speech, both lawmakers still support her bid for Congress.
+Young Kim and Steel, who are the first GOP Korean American women in Congress, still support Kim’s bid for Congress despite their opostition to her remarks, a spokesperson with Young Kim told The Post.

 Russell Jeung, a professor of Asian American studies at San Francisco State University and co-founder of Stop AAPI Hate, which tracks incidents of hate and discrimination against Asian Americans and Pacific Islanders in the United States, took issue with Kim’s suggestion that violence against the community hasn’t increased.